-Ordinary shares Number Ordinary shares US\$'000

-Authorised, issued and fully paid

-At 1 January 2021 and 31 December 2021 670,000,000 670,000

-Increase in the year:

-15 March 2022 260,000,000 260,000

-At 31 December 2022 930,000,000 930,000
+Ordinary shares Number Ordinary shares US\$'000 Authorised, issued and fully paid At 31 December 2022 and 2023 930,000,000 930,000

 The holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at general meetings of the Company.
 All shares rank equally with regard to the Company's residual assets.